 Think about a cutting board.
 If the left side is covered in apple juice from cutting apples, then you cut carrots on the right side, most likely, only a few carrots will have trace amounts of apple on them.
 Then the question is, do you happen to eat those few pieces of carrot?

 That’s what it’s like in food manufacturing.
 Take shared equipment as an example.
 Just because the equipment is shared doesn’t mean that every item will contain trace amounts over all of its surface area.

 It means that there may be some particles here, and some particle there.
 It’s why some people can eat a food for months, then suddenly react to it one day.
 They are probably in the 30% group and got a “bad batch”.

 I had to learn this lesson the hard way for both myself and one of the kids.
 With said child, it took this happening two separate times (different products) for me to make the connection to shared equipment.
-Once I did, we NEVER did shared equipment again.
+Once I did, we NEVER purchased food made on shared equipment for them again.
 The risk wasn’t worth it.
 Of course, it meant managing a mixed allergy household, but I’ll tell you right now, I have ZERO regrets.